poweroftim/intersight-autodoc/README.md

 ## Notes

-- **Authentication**: Ensure the secret_key_path and api_key_id in config.yaml are valid for accessing the Intersight API.
+- **Authentication**: Ensure the secret_key_path and api_key_id in the .env file are valid for accessing the Intersight API.
-- **Word Template**: The word_template_path should point to a valid .docx file if Word document generation is required.
+- **Word Template**: Use the Word Doc template provided in the repository.
 - **Filtering**: The filter key in operations.yaml specifies which fields to include in the filtered JSON output.
+It is not the $filter used in the Intersight API.

 ## Troubleshooting